 Conformational analysis of butane

 In butane, two of the substituents, one on each carbon atom being viewed, is a methyl group.
 Methyl groups are much larger than hydrogen atoms.
-Thus, when eclipsed conformations occur in butane, the interactions are especially unfavorable.
+Thus, when eclipsed conformations occurs in butane, the interactions are especially unfavorable.
 There are four possible "extreme" conformations of butane: 1) Fully eclipsed, when the methyl groups eclipse each other; 2) Gauche, when the methyl groups are staggered but next to each other; 3) Eclipsed, when the methyl groups eclipse hydrogen atoms; and 4) Anti, when the methyl groups are staggered and as far away from each other as possible (Figure 3).

 Figure 3: Conformations of butane: fully eclipsed, gauche, eclipsed, and anti